derek-dalle/set_plot/doc/cascading_styles.rst

     Written on 2013-10-13

+.. _cascading-styles:

 Cascading Style Chart
 ---------------------

-The following list all cascading styles and the values that the parent and child format keys take.
+The following lists all cascading styles and the values that the parent and child format keys take.